biteval/koai/README.md

 4. The class `UfcDataBaseControllerConf` derived from base `ControllerConfigurer<UfcDataBaseControllerConf>`, which pass itself as a template parameter to the base class `ControllerConfigurer`(CRTP), this allows for creating new `ControllerConfigurer` derived classes for diffrent configuratiuons.

  `UfcDataBaseControllerConf` is specifically designed to configure the `DataBaseController` class for the UFC Cassandra database by providing fundamental parameters for query generation.
-This can be customized to create alternative configurations with different primary key as an example.
+This can be customized to create alternative configurations.

 5. `/utils/query_builder/cass_query_builder.hpp` defines a class `CassQueryBuilder`.

    `UfcDataBaseControllerConf` feeds the `CassQueryBuilder` with the `CassQueryBuilderConf` struct containing essential Cassandra parameters, enabling `CassQueryBuilder` to generate appropriate Cassandra queries, such as: